Complete Your Smile Again!

 People who are missing many teeth will need to consider their options for replacement as soon as possible.
 Years of poor oral hygiene or even trauma can cause tooth loss or force a patient to get extractions.
 Replacing your multiple missing teeth will prevent bone loss, and issues with chewing food, and complete your smile.

-Dr. Vijay Patel at Claremont Dental Institute can provide you with the information you need to make an informed decision.
+At Claremont Dental Institute, Dr. Steve Fountain can provide you with the information you need to make an informed decision.
 If a patient qualifies, he will recommend multiple dental implants for a stable solution to tooth loss.

-Dr. Patel and Dr. Steve Fountain have over 20 years of experience and advanced training with implant dentistry.
-They utilize advanced dental technology and precise treatment planning to deliver superior results.
-They are able to complete every step of the dental implant process at their Claremont, CA dentist office.
+Dr. Steve Fountain has years of experience and advanced training with implant dentistry.
+He utilizes advanced dental technology and precise treatment planning to deliver superior results.
+He can complete every step of the dental implant process at his Claremont, CA dental office.

 Each patient that seeks our care for missing teeth is unique.
-Fortunately, we are able to offer many solutions.
+Fortunately, we can offer many solutions.
 For patients that qualify, getting a dental implant restoration over the traditional methods (a removable partial denture or a fixed dental bridge) will result in a more natural smile.

 Replacing Teeth using Multiple Dental Implants